developmentseed/obstore/README.md

 ### Constructing a store

-Classes to construct a store are exported from the `object_store_rs.store` submodule:
+Classes to construct a store are exported from the `object_store_py.store` submodule:

 - [`S3Store`](https://developmentseed.org/object-store-py/latest/api/store/aws/): Configure a connection to Amazon S3.
 - [`GCSStore`](https://developmentseed.org/object-store-py/latest/api/store/gcs/): Configure a connection to Google Cloud Storage.